JohnnyMa/JohnnyMa/README.md

 - 👋 Hi, I’m @JohnnyMa
 - 👀 I’m interested in software development, focusing on web frontend(Angular/React/Vue), and also have experiance for the backend development(Node.js/PHP/Java).
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning IoT development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me WeChat(johnnyma021)